September 16, 2012 8:15 am

-A Pew Internet survey, conducted at the start of August, highlights the rise of services such as Instagram, Pinterest and Tumblr as internet users become adept at creating and curating non-text content.
+A Pew Internet survey, conducted at the start of August (link no longer available), highlights the rise of services such as Instagram, Pinterest and Tumblr as internet users become adept at creating and curating non-text content.

 The data comes from the US but is likely to reflect a trend that is more widespread.